dengkliu/system-design/README.md

 ### Storage
 ### Scale
 * Database Crash
   * Solution - Database cache, e.g, Redis.
+The query goes to cache.
 *

+## Basic Knowledge
+### Database Index
+### Transaction
+### Redis
+Redis is an open source (BSD), in-memory key-value data structure store (kind of no sql), which can be used as a database, cache or message broker.
+It’s a NoSQL database used in GitHub, Pinterest and Snapchat.
+Redis performance and atomic manipulation of data structures solves problems which can often be found with relational databases.